Leehyowon/BaaS/README.md

     docker pull $USER_NAME/$REPOSITORY_NAME:$VERSION
     docker image ls    # to check $CONTAINER_IMAGE docker run -d -p 0.0.0.0:$HOST_PORT:$CONTAINER_PORT --name $CONTAINER_NAME $REPOSITORY_NAME:$VERSION
-    ```

-1. Artifact Registry

-    ```sh
-    code
-    ```

-1. Build and Tag the Image

-    The following example command is the same as the Container Registry example, but uses an Artifact Registry repository path for the image.

-    ```sh
-    docker build -t us-central-docker.pkg.dev/my-project/my-repo/my-image:tag1
-    ```

-1. Push the Image to Artifact Registry Repository

-    Push the image to the repository using the Artifact Registry path.

-    ```sh
-    docker push us-central-docker.pkg.dev/my-project/my-repo/my-image:tag1
-    ```

-1. Pull the Image from Artifact Registry Repository

-    Pull the image to the repository using the Artifact Registry path.

-    ```sh
-    docker pull us-central-docker.pkg.dev/my-project/my-repo/my-image:tag1
-    ```

 ## Flask with Micro-service Architecture